St Mary's University, Twickenham: Students' Union

 The Students' Union (SU) was first housed in the original chapel and had a bar where the Baptismal font used to be.
 The SU was then moved to another building and the old chapel was converted into a lecture hall.
-After that SU building burnt down several years ago, the SU was moved to its current location in J-building.
+In 2024 a purpose-built venue was created, named The 1850 after the University's founding year, to house the SU bar, including additional rooms for pool, cinema-style film viewings and events.

-The building has a bar with screens for viewing sporting events, and the SU hall underwent £50,000 of refurbishment in 2011 to convert it into an SU common room.
-There are a number of regular events in the bar and SU common room, such as discos and quiz nights.
+The building has a bar with screens for viewing sporting events.
+There are a number of regular events, such as discos and quiz nights.

 Refectory and Shannon Suite

 In 2008 the refectory underwent a £4 million investment to create a larger seating area with new kitchen facilities and a conference centre.
 It officially opened on 17 April 2008.
 Named after Very Rev Gerald Shannon CM (Principal of St Mary's 1941–1948), the Shannon Conference Suite is above the refectory and consists of three conference rooms with AV provision.